20NTC Accessibility Guide

 Attendees requiring an assistant to facilitate their participation and accessibility needs can request a complimentary registration for their assistant.
 To register an assistant, please email us.

 All 20NTC conference hotels are ADA accessible.
-You can request an accessible room when you make your reservations through our hotel booking portal.
-These hotels have a limited number of rooms available for guests with accessibility needs.
+You can request an accessible room when you make your reservations.
+The hotels have a limited number of rooms available for guests with accessibility needs.
 NTC hotels often sell out weeks in advance.
 Reservations are made on a first-come, first-served basis.
 If you prefer an accessible room, please make your reservation as soon as possible.
 If you are having difficulty securing an accessible room, please email our accessibility captains.

 20NTC will be centered around the West Pratt Lobby, with session rooms spanning 318 – 355 on the 300 level.
 Registration and Customer Service will be in the West Pratt Lobby on the 300 level, while general sessions, all meal services, and the Exhibit Hall will be in Swing Hall, Hall F, and Hall G on the 100 level.